tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_response_codes.md

 ## Where to get error codes
 Error code may not be readily apparent when you're documenting your API.
 You will need to ask developers for a list of all the status codes.
 In particular, if developers have created special status codes for the API, highlight these in the documentation.

 For example, if you exceed the rate limit for a specific all, the API might return a special status code.
 You would especially need to document this custom code.
-Listing out all the error codes is an reference in the "Troubleshooting" section of your API documentation.
+Listing out all the error codes is a reference section in the "Troubleshooting" topic of your API documentation.

 ## When endpoints have specific status codes